glossd/yetis/README.md

 ```

 ## Deployment configuration
-As of now, Yetis only accepts YAML.
+Yetis only accepts YAML.
 You can specify multiple specs inside one file by separating them with `---`
 #### Minimal required configuration.
 ```yaml
 spec: